Desire-Direct/lumpi/README.md

 # Pinephone Devel
 ## Arch Linux ARM barebone image on the eMMC
+for the purpose of a PDA

 - How to kill a tty?\
 check with `ps -H -t /dev/tty1` and kill with `kill -SIGKILL *PID*`